 -

-When e-filing, I cannot view all of the form columns on my page
+When filing, I cannot view all of the form columns on my screen

-First, try closing the left panel by clicking the Panel button above the Exit button.
-Click the Panel button again to reopen the panel.
+First, try closing the left panel by clicking the menu button above "Save."
+Click the menu button again to reopen the panel.

 If that does not help, zoom out or change your display to a higher screen resolution.